-The 4km run and walk event is held in conjunction with the NAB Show in Las Vegas.
 Officially endorsed by NAB Show, this unique event offers show attendees a healthy alternative to traditional networking while raising much needed funding for diversity and inclusion initiatives.
-100% of your registration fees are tax deductible and directly support our beneficiaries.
+100% of all registration fees are tax deductible and directly support Girls Who Code.

 Girls Who Code is a national non-profit organization working to close the gender gap in technology and change the image of what a programmer looks like and does.
 With their 7-week Summer Immersion Program, a 2-week specialized Campus Program, after school Clubs, and a 13-book New York Times best-selling series, they are leading the movement to inspire, educate, and equip young women with the computing skills to pursue 21st century opportunities.
 By the end of the 2018 academic year, Girls Who Code will have reached over 50 thousand girls in all 50 states and several US territories.
 Funding from the 4K 4Charity Fun Run will be used to support the Girls Who Code Summer Immersion Program Stipend Fund, to help cover transportation or living expenses for students who demonstrate financial need.